 - TSTC Waco is part of the Texas State Technical College System, a public coeducational institution of higher education offering courses of study in technical education leading to the award of Certificates and Associate of Applied Science degrees.

-- The teacher population of 251 teachers has declined by 51% over five years.
+- The teacher population of 251 teachers has stayed relatively flat over five years.

 |Texas State Technical College-Waco||(TX) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|